intel/compute-runtime/README.md

 The [Intel(R) GPU Compute Samples repository](https://github.com/intel/compute-samples/blob/master/compute_samples/applications/usm_hello_world/README.md)
 has sample source code to demonstrate features of Intel(R) Graphics Compute Runtime for OpenCL(TM) Driver.

+## Feature double-precision emulation (FP64)

+By default NEO driver enables double precision operations only on platforms with supporting hardware.
+This is signified by exposing the "cl_khr_fp64" extension in the extension string.
+For other platforms, this support can be emulated by the compiler (IGC).

+### How do I enable emulation?

+FP64 emulation can only be enabled on Linux.
+There are two settings that have to be set.

+#### Runtime setting:

+There are two ways you can enable this feature in NEO:

+* Set an environment variable **OverrideDefaultFP64Settings** to **1**:
+`OverrideDefaultFP64Settings=1`

+* In **igdrcl.config** configuration file in the same directory as application binary (you may have to create this file) add a line as such:
+`OverrideDefaultFP64Settings = 1`

+#### Compiler setting:

+IGC reads flags only from environment, so set **IGC_EnableDPEmulation** to **1** as such:
+`IGC_EnableDPEmulation=1`

+After both settings have been set you can run the application normally.

+### Known issues and limitations

+Intel does not claim full specification conformance when using emulated mode.
+We reserve the right to not fix issues that appear only in emulation mode.
+Performance degradation is to be expected and has not been measured by Intel.

 ## How to provide feedback

 By default, please submit an issue using native github.com interface: https://github.com/intel/compute-runtime/issues.